KEY: licensing, wildlife, wildlife law, rules and procedures

 (c) keep wildlife documents or license paper in a safe or locked cabinet after business hours;

-(d) display all signs and distribute proclamations provided by the division;
+(d) display all signs and distribute guidebooks provided by the division;

 (e) have all sales clerks and management staff available for sales training;

 (f) maintain a License Agent Manual provided by the division and make it available to the license agent's staff, including supplemental manuals and addendums; and